 I am all too aware that I focus on the things I cannot do, rather than on the things I can do.
-I know this is to my own detriment and I know I need to learn to accept it and move on but it is very hard.
-I don’t just mean this in a physical sense but in all aspects of my life.
+I know this is to my own detriment and I do I need to learn to accept it and move on, but it is very hard.
+I don’t just mean this in a physical sense, but in all aspects of my life.
 I am fragile and in so many ways I am a million miles away from the person I was before cancer took control of my life.

 I always think “If I had known then what I know now, I would have done this or that differently”.
 I often dwell on the fact that there are some choices I would make differently if I had my time again, but who knows if it would have actually been any different.
 For example, I’d like to think I would have gone travelling but maybe I’m just not a backpacking kind of girl!